renuo/onlylogs/README.md

 Stop streaming your logs to very expensive external services: just store your logs on disk.

-We also believe that by simply analysing your logs you can also have a fancy errors report.
-Yes, correct.
-You don't need Sentry either.

-And you know what?
-You can get also performance reports 🤫

-All of a sudden you are 100% free from external services for three more things:

-* logs
-* errors
-* performance

-When your application grows and youn don't want to self-host your log files anymore, you can stream them to https://onlylogs.io and continue enjoying the same features.
+When your application grows and you don't want to self-host your log files anymore, you can stream them to https://onlylogs.io and continue enjoying the same features.

 > [!IMPORTANT]
-> At the current stage errors and performance monitoring are not yet available.
-It's all wishful thinking.

-> [!IMPORTANT]
 > https://onlylogs.io is still in beta.
-Send us an email if you want access to the platform.
+Send us an email to a@renuo.ch if you want access to the platform.

 ## Installation